Inspiring Hearts and Minds

 Artificial Intelligence (AI ) and Academic Integrity

-The Center for Academic Integrity (CAI) defines academic integrity as a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect and responsibility – principles of behavior that enable academic communities to thrive and foster a passion for learning.
+The Center for Academic Integrity (CAI) defines academic integrity as a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect and responsibility – principles of behaviour that enable academic communities to thrive and foster a passion for learning.

 At Canmore Collegiate High School, we hold students accountable for the principled use of the ideas and words of themselves and others, in respect for students’ development as lifelong learners.
 Therefore, we strive to teach students the ethic of responsibly documenting the ideas of others in all formats.